Home » Healthy Nutrition » Healthy Diets

 Junk Food Marketing Scores Big with Superstar Athletes

 Ask any group of elementary-aged kids what they want to be when they grow up, and you are pretty much guaranteed to get a few who want to be either football players, basketball players, baseball players, or soccer stars.
 Kids want to be athletes, and they look up to them.
-That’s why the results of a recent study are a little unsettling for us.
+That’s why the results of a recent are a little unsettling for us.

 A group of researchers from Yale, Stanford, Duke and Harvard universities has found that superstar athletes are endorsing, well, junk foods, according to an article by Mary MacVean of the Los Angeles Times.

 You’ve probably seen a commercial or two like this yourself: a fit, famous athlete makes an impossible shot on the basketball court and scores only to stop and chug a sugary energy drink.
-Or, the athlete plays a game of tag football on the field with some and then bites into a greasy hamburger.
+Or, the athlete plays a game of tag football on the field with some children and then bites into a greasy hamburger.

 Tennis pro Serena Williams endorses Oreos.
 NFL quarterback Peyton Manning endorses Pepsi-Cola.
 Famous basketball player Lebron James endorses McDonald’s, and so on.
 Surely most of the foods and beverages athletes endorse are good for you, right?